mr-nart/Kingmaker/Quests/Meetings Galore.md

 - Make no deals with Pitax. (negotiable)
 - Swear fealty to no one. (non-negotiable)
 - Officially adopt the Six River Freedoms as Law. (non-negotiable)

-## House Garress
-**Lesser Offer**:
-- 2 Ore Commodities on the Kingdom's first turn.

-Lesser Terms:
-- The Kingdom must not sell or give away any mineral rights to other Houses. (non-negotiable)
-- The Kingdom will Investigate the viability of the Oaktop Silver Mine. (non-negotiable)
-- Kesten Garess must not be placed in any Leadership Role. (negotiable, Evan Garess tries to insist on this but Torval doesn’t really care)

-**Greater Offer**: As Lesser, but in addition:
-- 5 RP and 2 additional Ore Commodities on the Kingdom's first turn.
-- The Kingdom Starts with Diplomatic Relations with House Garess.
-- If the Kingdom attempts to Establish Trade Agreement with House Garess, the result is increased one degree of success.
-- For the Kingdom's first year (12 turns) after a Trade Agreement with House Garess is established, when the Kingdom Manages Trade Agreements with House Garess, increase the RP gained by 2.
-- House Garess will build a free Foundry in the Capital within 2 months (2 turns) after the Kingdom builds its first Mine
-- House Garess will build a free Guildhall in the Capital within 2 months (2 turns) after the Free Foundry is built.
-- House Garess will build a free Foundry within a year (12 turns) in any Settlement that winds up with a Mine on a Hex that gives an Ore Resource bonus within its Influence.

-Greater Terms: As Lesser, but in addition:
-- The Kingdom must be Trained in Industry. (non-negotiable)
-- House Garess may choose a candidate for a Leadership role in the Party's Kingdom. (negotiable, Torval will accept appointing someone as head of the Mining Guild instead of a full leadership Role.)
-- Any Ore Commodities the Kingdom sells via Trade Commodities must be sold to House Garess.
-In addition, when using Trade Commodities to sell Ore to House Garess the result is always a success but can never be a critical success. (non-negotiable)
-- House Garess is notified and given a chance to negotiate for the rights to the Oaktop Silver Mine and any other significant veins of precious metals the Kingdom discovers. (non-negotiable)

 ## House Surtova
 **Lesser Offer**: